Tolley family: Douglas A. Tolley Pty, Ltd.

 Douglas A. Tolley, independently of his involvement with T.S.T. in 1891 founded a vineyard and winery at Hope Valley.
 By 1903 his plantings covered some 95 acres.

 His son Leonard J. Tolley succeeded him as governing director of the firm, producing mostly bulk wine for interstate customers.

 On Leonard's death his three sons Peter, David and Reginald shared management duties.

 David Tolley developed the Tolley Pedare (for Peter/David/Reginald) gewurztraminer grape variety in the mid-1970s.

 Peter's son Christopher was the first of the fourth generation to be involved in the company.

 Mildara Blass purchased the winery in 1995.

 Family

-Albion James Tolley (1819 – 12 January 1901) and Fanny Tolley, née Darbon, (1830 – 27 December 1899) emigrated to Australia aboard Gipsy, arriving in August 1853, lived at Brougham Place, North Adelaide; "Shirley Lodge" Beulah Road, Norwood, South Australia, retired to "The Grange", South Norwood, Surrey, England by 1885, and died at his home "Hurstleigh" in the same suburb.
+Albion James Tolley (1819 – 12 January 1901) and Fanny Tolley, née Darbon or D'Arbon, (1830 – 27 December 1899) emigrated to Australia aboard Gipsy, arriving in August 1853, lived at Brougham Place, North Adelaide; "Shirley Lodge" Beulah Road, Norwood, South Australia, retired to "The Grange", South Norwood, Surrey, England by 1885, and died at his home "Hurstleigh" in the same suburb.
 Among their children were: